frnietzsche/civ7/README.md

 * ???

 Height and weight system implemented.
 More height means higher speed and higher awareness.
 Higher weight (muscle mass) increases strength, but decreases speed(?).

+Weight is causing some issues, but we're working on the details.

+### Land